kinsyudev/lol-crawler/README.md

-# League of Legends Game Data Crawler
+# League of Legends Ranked Solo/Duo Data Crawler

-A Rust-based data crawler that systematically collects comprehensive League of Legends match data using Riot Games' API.
+A Rust-based data crawler that systematically collects comprehensive **ranked solo/duo** League of Legends match data using Riot Games' API.

 ## Overview

-This crawler operates by starting with Master+ tier players and expanding outward through the player network to build a comprehensive dataset of League of Legends matches.
-The system is designed to gather and store detailed game information in a local SQLite database for analysis and research purposes.
+This crawler operates by starting with Master+ tier players and expanding outward through the player network to build a comprehensive dataset of **ranked solo/duo queue matches only** (Queue ID 420).
+The system is designed to gather and store detailed competitive game information in a local SQLite database for analysis and research purposes.

+> **🎯 Data Focus**: This crawler exclusively collects ranked solo/duo queue data, filtering out all other game modes (ARAM, normals, flex queue, etc.) to provide a clean dataset of competitive 5v5 gameplay.

 ## How It Works